theredcmdcraft/gitflow-avh/Installing-manually.md

 	$ git clone git://github.com/petervanderdoes/gitflow.git

-Then, you can install `git-flow`, using:
+Then, you can install git-flow, using:

 	$ sudo make install